sroycode/zqrpc/README.md

 # ZQRPC: Protocol Buffer RPC transport

 The idea is to create a mechanism for sending multiple requests if parallel and getting their answers when needed.
-In between, the cclient thread is free to do its own work.
+In between, the client thread is free to do its own work.
 It is not necessary to fetch results in the same order as they have been submitted.

 Please have a look at the examples folder.